OVER 110,000 IONM CASES ANNUALLY.

 Innovation in IONM

-SpecialtyCare brings a proven history of research and innovation to surgical teams and hospitals all across the country.
-We were among the first to introduce routine use of tceMEP, which stands for transcranial electric motor evoked potentials in monitoring spine and brain surgery.
-We have developed numerous tceMEP innovations, such as customized anesthesia protocols for better recording and techniques for monitoring nerve root function during spine surgery, brachial plexus function during shoulder reconstruction, and sciatic nerve function during pelvic surgery.
+SpecialtyCare brings a proven history of research and innovation to surgical teams and hospitals across the country.
+We were among the first to introduce routine use of transcranial electric motor evoked potentials (tceMEP) in monitoring spine and brain surgery.
+We have developed numerous tceMEP innovations, such as customized anesthesia protocols for optimizing neurophysiological recordings and techniques for monitoring nerve root function during spine surgery, brachial plexus function during shoulder reconstruction, and sciatic nerve function during pelvic surgery.

-At SpecialtyCare, our goal is to help you build an operating room of excellence and to provide the best outcomes, always.
-Our approach is based on the belief that a combination of clinical excellence, compliance, and dedicated personal service is needed to ensure the very best in patient care and cost management.
+At SpecialtyCare, our goal is to help you build an operating room team based on excellence and to provide the best outcomes, always.
+Our approach is founded on the belief that a combination of clinical excellence, compliance, and dedicated personal service is needed to ensure the very best in patient care and cost management.
 Reach out to us today for more information.

 NEWS FROM THE OR